ziirish/burp-ui/docs/advanced_usage.rst

 .. note::
-    The *basic* audit backend inherit the global application logger, so you may see *duplicates* log entry depending of both your loggers debug level.
+    The *basic* audit backend inherit the global application logger, so you may see *duplicates* log entry depending on both your loggers debug level.

 .. _Burp: http://burp.grke.org/